tombenner/reports_kit/README.md

 ##### `limit` *Integer*

 The maximum number of dimension instances to include.
+For example, if you set `limit: 5` and have one dimension, then the x-axis will only show 5 items.

 ### Filters

 #### Overview

-A filter is like a `where`: it filters the results to only include results that match a condition.
+A filter is like a SQL `WHERE`: it filters the results to only include results that match a condition.
 You can use datetime columns, integer columns, string columns, associations, or even define custom filters.

 For example, if the `Flight` model has a `delay` column that's an integer, the chart below will show only flights that have a delay of greater than 15 minutes: